Signs and Symptoms of Scoliosis:

 FACTUALLY ACCURATE & VERIFIED BY

 LAST UPDATED ON

 Idiopathic means “unknown cause”.
 Research has determined scoliosis stems from a combination of scoliosis genetics.
 It causes abnormal spinal alignment, during adolescent growth spurts and most often in girls.
 Kids with DNA for scoliosis simply can’t keep up with the pace of rapid adolescent growth.

 “A spinal curve is one of many scoliosis symptoms.
 Most are not seen on an x-ray.”

 Back Pain and Restricted Breathing With Scoliosis

-The brain doesn't send those normal messages when your child has idiopathic scoliosis.
-We often detect the curvature of the spine during rapid growth spurts because that's when the miscommunication becomes obvious.
-Environmental triggers activate your child’s genetic pre-disposition to scoliosis and unleash a cascade of events.
-We notice the spinal curve because it’s the primary sign, but other signs and symptoms of scoliosis include:
+Many parents often detect the curvature of the spine in their children during rapid growth spurts.
+That’s when the spine curves become visible.
+Growth spurts activate your child’s genetic predisposition for scoliosis and starts a cascade of events.
+We notice the spinal curve because it’s the primary sign, but other signs and issues related to scoliosis include:

 - Lower quality of life